-Since you have different types of people with their preference of interest in topics, with segmentation, you can create different groups or segments based on what type of blogs they usually read.
+Since you have different types of people with their preferences of interest in topics, with segmentation, you can create different groups or segments based on what type of blogs they usually read.

 This means you won’t be sending the same Blogspot links to all of your subscribers.
-Rather you will be sending the content which they prefer to read.
+Rather you will be sending the content that they prefer to read.

 The most effective way to achieve this is by segmenting your list according to the different sign-up channels.